Kildare Junior Football Championship: All-Ireland Junior Club Football Championship

 The Kildare JFC winners — by winning the Leinster Junior Club Football Championship — may qualify for the All-Ireland Junior Club Football Championship, at which they would enter at the __ stage, providing they haven't been drawn to face the British champions in the quarter-finals.

 For example, Two Mile House, the 2013 winners, went on to win the All-Ireland Football Championship title at Croke Park.
 In an unprecedented occurrence, Sunday Mass was moved to accommodate the game.

+Wins listed by club

 Junior and Jack Higgins Cup Finals listed by year

 Note: Listed in the "JFC Winner" column is the team who won the primary Junior competition each year.
 Generally this was the "Junior A" competition when there were A,B,C etc competitions but in more recent years there was just one Junior grouping.
 In 2022 the Junior Championship was split between Groups 1 and 2 on a seeded basis with Group 2 consisting of weaker teams.
 The bottom four teams in that Group 2 played off for a new "Junior A" championship which was won by Rheban who beat Castlemitchell in the final by 2-7 to 0-9.
 A new, as yet unnamed trophy was presented to the winners.